RealEskalate/Backend-Practice/starter-project-backend-g33/README.md

 ### Future Works

-- Add xss middleware
+- Add xss and helmet middleware for security on headers
 - Add newsletter options
-- Cron Scheduled emails going out to all users
+- Cron Scheduled emails going out to all users on saturday with contest link
-- Adding SEO via helmet as it is
-- Add a search feature for articles
+- Add a search feature for articles for any user and search users for admins
 - Emailing service for sending emails to users
 - Add sentry for error logging and performance metrics
 - Use a message broker and queue (rabbit-mq) for sending emails to users for decoupling
-- Automated birthday reminders and other notifications
+- Automated birthday reminders and other holidays, celebration notifications